ethereum-optimism/optimism/specs/deposits.md

 - `context.gas` set to `gasLimit`
 - `context.value` set to `sendValue`

+No gas is bought on L2 and no refund is provided.
+The gas used for the deposit is subtracted from the gas pool on L2.
+Gas usage exactly matches other transaction types (including intrinsic gas).
+If a deposit runs out of gas or has some other failure, the mint will succeed and the nonce of the account will be increased, but no other state transition will occur.

 #### Nonce Handling

 Despite the lack of signature validation, we still increment the nonce of the `from` account when a